RoyTheunissen/FMOD-Syntax/README.md

 This system was originally built for FMOD (`FMOD Syntax`) but a system is being developed to support a similar workflow using Unity's own native audio system ([Unity Audio Syntax](https://github.com/RoyTheunissen/FMOD-Syntax/wiki/Unity-Audio-Syntax)).

+> [!WARNING]
+> Does your project use the original `FMOD-Syntax` package and are you looking to update to `Audio-Syntax`?
+>
+> This is fully supported and there is a Migration Wizard that will do this for you automatically.
+>
+> Please see [Migrating from the original FMOD-Syntax package to Audio-Syntax](#Migrating-from-the-original-FMOD-Syntax-package-to-Audio-Syntax) for more information.

 ## Getting Started

 - Install the package to your Unity project